surendranb/agnos-agent-tutorial/README.md

 # Daily AI Report System

 A multi-agent system built with AgentOS that demonstrates key concepts: workflows, teams, memory, and knowledge management.
-Agents research **AI news and research** from three sources (HackerNews, Reddit r/artificial, ArXiv), then generate daily reports and build searchable knowledge for trend analysis.
+Agents research **AI news and research** from three sources (HackerNews, Reddit r/artificial, ArXiv), then generate daily reports, audio podcasts, and build searchable knowledge for trend analysis.

 ## How It Works